addisongoodwin/PLT-PA-2-Parser/README.md

 2. Removed print statements used for clarity during Part 1 submission but that are not suitable as input into the parser.

 3. Removed tokenization of the `=` tokenized as `TOK_EQUALS` during tokenization of the value in `TOK_EVIL`.
 The value of `TOK_EQUALS` is captured into the token during lexical analysis, so this `=` is only annoying during parsing.

+4. Added `TOK_ERROR` token to the lexer such that the parser might be able to identify errors and sugguest or autofix mistakes, depending on where it is in the tree.
+The lexer now tokenizes `TOK_ERROR` and the error value rather than printing an error message.

 ## How to Build and Run